Preserving Our Surroundings

 Criteria Pollutant Emissions

-Energy efficiency and flare reduction also aid Marathon Petroleum's work to reduce criteria pollutant emissions.
+Energy efficiency and flare reduction also aid MPC's work to reduce criteria pollutant emissions.
 The graphs below illustrate the success of these efforts.
 Just one example is at our Galveston Bay refinery, where we are replacing existing heaters with new ones equipped with state-of-the-art emissions controls.
 By investing in new heaters, we expect to reduce nitrogen oxide emissions by over 370 tons per year.

 From 2002 to 2017, we reduced our criteria pollutant emissions per common barrel of throughput by roughly 70 percent.
 Such improvements in emissions intensity are not achieved without significant expense.
 We have invested over $700 million to achieve these dramatic results.
 We are also making ongoing improvements within our gathering and processing operations designed to further reduce fugitive emissions.